shishir-roy/shoppingKori-master/README.md

 A list of commonly used resources that I find helpful are listed in the acknowledgements.

 ### Built With
-This section should list any major frameworks that you built your project using.
-Leave any add-ons/plugins for the acknowledgements section.
-Here are a few examples.
-* [LoopBack](https://loopback.io/): LoopBack is a highly extensible, open-source Node.js framework based on Express that enables to quickly create APIs and microservices composed from backend systems such as databases and REST services. \
+* [LoopBack](https://loopback.io/): LoopBack is a highly extensible, open-source Node.js framework based on Express that enables to quickly create APIs and microservices composed from backend systems such as databases and REST services.
-* [MongoDB](https://www.mongodb.com/): MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need. \
+* [MongoDB](https://www.mongodb.com/): MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need.

 <!-- GETTING STARTED -->